NBA trade crumbles after teams confuse 2 players named Brooks, report says

 Grizzlies general manager Chris Wallace said he was “floored to learn of the reports involving Dillon Brooks in the reported trade.”

-“We never discussed Dillon as part of this trade with Washington – which was the only team we spoke with concerning this proposed deal,” he told ESPN.
+“We never discussed Dillon as part of this trade with Washington – which was the only team we spoke with concerning this proposed deal,” he told ESPN on Friday.

+However, it appeared on Saturday that the Suns and Wizards were able to come up with a deal.
+A source told the Associated Press that the Wizards acquired Ariza from the Suns for Kelly Oubre Jr. and Austin Rivers.